quickr

 plot(timings)

 Here is quickr used to calculate a rolling mean.
-Note that the CRAN package RcppRoll already provides a highly optimized rolling mean, which we include in the benchmarks for comparison.
+The CRAN package RcppRoll already provides a highly optimized rolling mean, which we include in the benchmarks for comparison.

 slow_roll_mean <- function(x, weights, normalize = TRUE) {